 A helm switch labeled "Windlass" activates the foredeck anchor windlass to either raise or lower the anchor.
-This switch is only operable when the optional windlass is installed.
 Switches for the raising and lowering of the anchor line via the anchor windlass are located on the foredeck.
 To operate the windlass with the helm or the foredeck switches the windlass breaker on the D.C.
 System panel (located on the aft dinette bulkhead) must be ON.
 Please refer to the information provided by the windlass manufacturer in the owner's packet.
 For operating instructions, refer to the windlass manufacturer's owner's manual.